-The Apple A11 Bionic is a 64-bit system on a chip mobile processor designed by Apple Inc. found in the iPhone 8 and the iPhone 8 Plus, and the iPhone X. It was introduced on 12 September 2017 during the launch of the new generations of iPhones.
+The Apple A11 Bionic is a 64-bit mobile system on a chip designed by Apple Inc. found in the iPhone 8 and the iPhone 8 Plus, and the iPhone X. It was introduced on 12 September 2017 during the launch of the new generations of iPhones.

 Media and tech reviewers have hailed this new chip from Apple as the best mobile processor in its time with the iPhone X beating flagship Android phones in benchmark tests and real-world usage tests.
 This review article lists down the facts and discusses the core features that make A11 Bionic chip the best mobile processor of 2017.

 Notable Features and Advantages of the A11 Bionic Chip

 1. Multiple Specialized Cores

 The A11 Bionic chip is a 64-bit mobile SoC that includes a dedicated CPU based on the general ARMv8-A architecture and the specific ARM big.LITTLE architecture that enabled multiple core configurations with specialized functionality.

 A11 is a hexa-core mobile processor.
 The two cores or Monsoon cores are designed to handle heavy-duty multithreaded workloads while the four other cores or Mistral cores are designed for handling light tasks and for promoting power efficiency.